Europe East ATLAS of Plucked Instruments

 brac

-The brac is the second smallest instrument in the tamburitza orchestre, playing second melody lines.
-The brac (or Brach or Basprim) is often guitar-shaped, but could also be roundish like the bisernica.
+The brac is the second smallest instrument in the tamburitza orchestra, playing second melody lines.
+The brac (or Brach or bas-prim) is often guitar-shaped, but could also be roundish like the bisernica.

-The body of the brac is made like a guitar, with the top half (or an area around the sound hole) in a different wood.
-The neck ends in a flat tuning head with a side ways scroll (like Fender).
-It usually has metal encased tuning machines (the metal plate is on the front, not on the back as with the Stauffer guitars).
+The body of the brac is made like a guitar, with the top half (or an area around the round sound hole) in a different wood.
+The neck usually ends in a flat tuning head with a side ways scroll (like Fender guitars), and metal encased tuning machines (the metal plate is on the front, not on the back as with the Stauffer guitars).

 The 4 or 5 metal strings run over a loose wooden bridge to pins at the edge of the body, with some metal covering.
 Usually the first two strings are double.